 Foundational Questions Institute: Undecidability, Uncomputability, and Unpredictability Essay Contest (2019-2020) Support materials for the submission from Bruce Camber in April 2020.
 Last update: July 18, 2020.

 |Background: An FQXi call for papers has forced us to focus on the raw power of mathematics to anticipate the structure of real realities.
 If there is mathematical cohesion, there is probably a real physical reality that it describes.
 Matching them up and learning where and how such a unit of mathematical cohesion fits within the larger frameworks is the challenge.
 More…

-If base-2 and base-3 work, then base-5 should work.
-It would jump to Notation-200 in 40 steps.
-Of course, all the other possible bases will also require analysis.
-Base-7 jumps goes to Notation-196 in 28 steps.
-We might think of these primes to be like an express train to its highest notation closest to 202, then you would go to a transfer station to the local trains, where a “local” base would then bring that base into the present moment within Notation-202.
+Metaphorically speaking, perhaps we should think of these primes to be like an express train to its highest notation closest to 202, then a transfer on a local train, would then bring the effects into the present moment within Notation-202.

 Again, let us ask, “What would be the effect of being necessarily tied to the base-2 platform?”
 Might it effect each base differently?
 A prime-number notation like 11 might be guided by its relation with base-2 to progress to Notation 198 (11×18) in 18 steps.
 Might there be a special equation of state at Notation 121 (11×11)?
 Prime number 13 might jump to Notation 195 in 15 steps.
 Would it also have some interactive qualities with the progression of 5?
 17 jumps to 188 in 11, 19 jumps to 190 in 10, 23 to 184 in 8, and 29 to 174 in 6.

 31 goes to 186 in six jumps.
 37 goes to Notation 175 in five jumps.
 Just what is that passageway is anybody’s guess.